-As of July 13, 2018, the organs of SHR consist of an executive director, two supervisory directors, the Board of Directors which consists of executive directors and supervisory directors, and accounting auditors in addition to the General Meeting of Unitholders which consists of unitholders.
+The organs of SHR consist of an executive director, two supervisory directors, the Board of Directors which consists of executive directors and supervisory directors, and accounting auditors in addition to the General Meeting of Unitholders which consists of unitholders.

 The upper limit of remunerations for executive directors and supervisory directors is stipulated in the Articles of Incorporation and the amount is determined at the Board of Directors (however, the upper limit per person is executive director: 1,000,000 yen per month, supervisory director: 500,000 yen per month).
 The amount of remuneration for executives is disclosed in the asset management report with an aim to ensure transparency.